-Worship services are normally every Sunday morning, special Holy Days, and evenings during Lent.
+Worship services are the work of the people and all are invited to participate.
+They are normally held every Sunday morning, special Holy Days, and evenings during Lent.

 - At 8:00am we have a quiet and meditative service with Communion for all who wish to join.
 This service lasts about 30 minutes following the UCC Sacrament of the Word as a guide.